 You mean more to the success of your company than perhaps you know.
-Understanding your worth and value is not arrogant, it’s necessary!
+Understanding your worth and value is not arrogant; it’s necessary!
 Companies like having great leaders, but they need exceptional leaders.

 We are all traveling down the road from “good to great” that has been paved for us by the genius and generosity of others who have gone before us.
-They escalated our thinking and challenge us to new levels.
+They escalated our thinking and challenged us to new levels.
 And for that, we are all eternally grateful.